 Tip 3: Use strong passwords

 Your mother’s maiden name, favourite pet, first school, those are all out.
-For your website’s admin panel password (or for any other password for that matter), you need something that will not only be impossible for a human to guess, but that will also stand up to brute force attacks carried out automatically by bots.
+For your website’s admin panel password (or for any other password for that matter), you will of course need something that will not only be impossible for a human to guess.
+But also, your password must also stand up to brute force attacks carried out automatically by bots.
 The trouble is, such complex passwords can be hard to remember, especially since you’re not supposed to use the same password for more than one website.

 One solution is to use a ‘pass phrase’, which is actually several full words combined rather than an alphanumeric scramble.
 This is easier to remember than a random jumble of letters and numbers and can be just as secure.
 Find out more about pass phrases.